Carmineh/MuSe-Remix-Plugin/README.md

 # Install dependencies for MuSe
 cd MuSe
 npm install
+# For the Framework installation make sure to check MuSe and SuMo repositories
+# Framework are mandatory to run tests

 # Install dependencies for the plugin
 cd ../MuSe-Remix-Plugin
+npm install

+# Install dependencies for API Service
+cd ../muse-api-service
 npm install

 # Start the server inside MuSe-Remix-Plugin